bluesky-social/atproto-website/content/community/projects.md

 # Community Projects

-This is an incomplete list of community projects.
-To submit or remove your project to this list, please email hello@blueskyweb.xyz with a link to your project and your handle.

-**We're particularly excited to see more tooling for moderation and curation.**
+This is a partial list of community projects. **We're particularly excited to see more tooling for moderation and curation.**

 ### App Passwords